u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/devices/measurement_tool.rst

 .. image:: measurement_tool/measurement-control-point.png
    :align: center
-   :alt: Measurement tool input in the Odoo database.
+   :alt: Measurement tool input in the Thrive Bureau ERP database.

 .. tip::
    Quality control points can also be accessed by navigating to :menuselection:`IoT App -->